akamming/domoticz-watermeter/README.md

 - give the command "git clone https://github.com/akamming/domoticz-watermeter.git"
 - restart domoticz
 - add the hardware.
 In the hardwarepage there is a description on how to configure the plugin
-- Make sure your rfxcom divider setting for water (Setup/Settings/Counter settings) is set to 1000.
+- Make sure your rfxcom divider setting for water (Setup/Settings/Counter settings) in domoticz is set to 1000.
 - have fun!